SolaceProducts/terraform-solacebrokerappliance-queue-endpoint/examples/topic-endpoint-with-jndi/README.md

 # Topic Endpoint with JNDI Example

-Configuration in this directory creates a [topic endpoint that is also exposed as a JNDI administered object](https://docs.solace.com/API/Solace-JMS-API/Managing-Solace-JNDI-Objects.htm) on the PubSub+ event broker leveraging the Queues & Endpoints Terraform module.
+Configuration in this directory creates a [topic endpoint that is also exposed as a JNDI administered object](https://docs.solace.com/API/Solace-JMS-API/Managing-Solace-JNDI-Objects.htm) on the PubSub+ appliance leveraging the Queues & Endpoints Terraform module.

 Note that exposing topics as JNDI objects requires that you enable JNDI at the Message VPN level and configure a connection factory.
 You can use the [Service Module](https://registry.terraform.io/modules/SolaceProducts/service/solacebrokerappliance/latest) and the [JNDI Connection Factory Module](https://registry.terraform.io/modules/SolaceProducts/jndi/solacebrokerappliance/latest) to perform these tasks.
 This module will not check if the requirements are in place, however, if they aren't the configuration will fail.